jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 \attrib{\izi}

-## The continuation of Stuck in Paradise
+## The continuation of *Stuck in Paradise*

-We started going towards Stuck in paradise to push this pitch that Jana and Gergeley started bolting.
+We started going towards *Stuck in paradise* to push this pitch that Jana and Gergeley started bolting.
 On the way there, he was explaining how big pitch is and that I will like it.
 When we arrived there, he was true about the big pitch, but he didn’t told me that is full of mud.
 Once Gergley went down with a drill on a bolting mission, I started smoking and singing to myself.
 After an hour or so, Gergley gave me the signal that I can start descending.
 He make a hell of a rigging, was really nice considering all the mud.
 Once we reach the bottom, all the effort was paid off.
-We arrived to horizontal gallery similar to Palace of King Minos.
+We arrived to horizontal gallery similar to *Palace of King Minos*.
 We followed the main passage all the way to the end, and were stopped by a bolder choke.
 We tried to drill and hammered our way through, but with no luck, so we decided to start surveying back.
 Because the passage was wide, it was easy to survey.
 Soon we reach the bottom of Stuck at paradise and just a couple of meters before we noticed that the draft goes into the side passage.
 We started crawling in this passage and it was tight all the way, so after about 30 m we encounter another bolder choke.
 We notice that you can go through, but we decided to leave it for some other team.
 So we surveyed back to the main passage, but it was quite an effort.
-We name it Penitence, because you crawl most of the time on your knees and the main passage was named Lost miles.
-All what was left to do is surveying Stuck in Paradise pitch.
+We name it *Penitence*, because you crawl most of the time on your knees and the main passage was named *Lost Miles*.
+All what was left to do is surveying *Stuck in Paradise* pitch.
 It was quite a challenge because it was hard to read the instruments due to a lot of mud.
-On the end, we connected everything with P.S.S. in Magic dragon.
+On the end, we connected everything with P.S.S. in *Magic dragon*.
 Then was time for quick smoke, I took some pictures and we returned to the camp.

 After a good sleep, we were woken by Tetley and Clare.
 On the way down to the camp, they meet the other team, who told them what we found.
 Soon as Tetley saw us, he wanted to see our survey book.
 I was carrying it in my tackle bag, but when I wanted to show it to Tetley, I couldn’t find it.
-We start to panic for a bit and then I realized that it probably fell out when we stop for smoke in Magic dragon.
+We start to panic for a bit and then I realized that it probably fell out when we stop for smoke in *Magic dragon*.
 We rushed back there and with huge relieve we found it.
 Back in the camp, I showed the survey book to Tetley.
 He immediately started to count the meters and then smiled to me and said: » Again you found more than 500 m, you are lucky because the right peoples are choosing you”.
-I replied: “This is not luck, I only take the right peoples with me or they take me”.
+I replied: “This is not luck, I only take the right peoples with me or they take me??”.
 After that was time to return to the surface for tea and medals ;).

 \attrib{\izi}

 ## Winter Journey

-I have never been to the 'deep' part of Vrtnarija, below Big Rock Candy Mountain.
+I have never been to the 'deep' part of *Vrtnarija*, below *Big Rock Candy Mountain*.
 Or rather, I was with Jana when we pushed Korita to a connection, and free climbed down from an unlikely rift in the ceiling ('The Crack in Time') to reach Envy.
 That tiny taste of dry, ancient, phreatic as I continued down the crawl ways solo to find a PSS left a ticklish taste in my mouth.
 Such a strange, quiet place.

-Time on expedition was running out, so if I was going to get down Big Rock, it had better be soon!
+Time on expedition was running out, so if I was going to get down *Big Rock Candy Mountain*, it had better be soon!
 Jim Evans was recently up on the mountain, but rather lacking in terms of warm clothes.
 It later turned out that he'd forgotten he'd sent out a bundle of his warmest technical garments in the minibus, and had thus failed to find them when he flew out.
 They were safely sealed in a barrel at Ravne, while he shivered up top.